rjfarmer/pyMesa/README.md

 export PYMESA_OVERRIDE=A_MESA_VERSION
 ````

-Will override the version check and attempt to build MESA using the patches for the version specified. things may not work between versions if MESA's build system changes.
+Will override the version check and attempt to build MESA using the patches for the version specified.
+Things may not work between versions if MESA's build system changes.

 ## Running
 ````bash